 Unit conversion seems simple—until it causes a $100,000 mistake.
-This comprehensive guide covers unit conversion in procurement: common errors, conversion tables, and systematic approaches to prevent mistakes.
+This comprehensive guide covers unit conversion in procurement: common errors, conversion tables, and systematic approaches to prevent mistakes — and is one of the patterns we trace in specification gap analysis and why <25% of custom manufacturing quotes are accurate.

 Why Unit Conversion Matters in Procurement